1985 Election Day floods: Maryland, Washington, D.C., and Pennsylvania

-High rainfall also flooded streams in southwestern Pennsylvania, estimated as 50 year events, and primarily along the Monongahela River.
+High rainfall also flooded streams in southwestern Pennsylvania, estimated as 50 year events, primarily along the Monongahela River.
 In Point Marion at the confluence of the Monongahela and Cheat rivers, the waters crested at 40 ft, or 14 ft above flood stage.
 There were many evacuation orders after a false report that the Lake Lynn dam had burst, which is located along the Cheat River several miles south of Point Marion in extreme northern West Virginia.
 The dam, owned by West Penn Power, reached the highest levels in its 60-year history, prompting the company to open flood gates, which flooded Point Marion with 8 ft of water.
 The Monongahela River crested at 42.7 ft, or 10.7 ft above flood state in Brownsville, and rose 18 ft above flood stage in Greensboro.
 In the latter city, the peak discharge rate was 220000 cuft, 60% greater than the previous record, and downstream at Elizabeth, the peak discharge was 178000 cuft, also a record.

-Damage in Pennsylvania largely occurred along the Monongahela River basin.
 In Brownsville, 35 businesses were flooded, while in Greensboro, high waters damaged roads and forced 300 people to evacuate.
 During the floods, 23 barges broke free and became lodged in the Maxwell Lock & Dam, which is an important shipping link; the lock remained closed for nearly six weeks, costing the local economy $20 million in lost production.
 The same river crested at 44 ft in Charleroi, breaking the record set in 1967.
 The flooded river caused $1 million in damage at California University of Pennsylvania, broke 40 barges from their moorings, and forced about 2,600 people to evacuate; one person in North Charleroi drowned after returning to his evacuated home.
 Throughout the region, the floods damaged or destroyed 3,349 houses, leaving at least 2,000 people homeless, and statewide damage was estimated at $83 million.